carltoews/PoeML/README.md

 * *application:*  contains the code that runs the website `poeml.us`.
 * *data:*  contains poems, quotes, Shakespearean sonnes, and some test images:  all things I used in developing this project.
 * *notebooks:*  contains a set of Python notebooks that I use to scrape, clean, explore, and validate.
+* *references:* a subsample of the literature I consulted in figuring out how to do this project.

 **Details:**